Harriet (film): Plot

 In 1849 Maryland, a slave state, Araminta "Minty" Ross is newly married to freedman John Tubman.
 Minty is a slave on the Brodess plantation, along with her mother and sister.
 Reverend Green finishes his sermon advising obedience and to follow the Lord's will.
 Minty's father, Ben, also a freedman, approaches her owner, Edward Brodess, with a lawyer's letter saying that Minty's mother, Harriet "Rit", was to have been freed when she was 45 and her children born free.
 John and Minty want to start a family and want their children to be born free.
 Brodess angrily tears up the letter.

 In despair, Minty prays for God to kill Brodess and is caught by Brodess' adult son Gideon, who castigates her.
 When Brodess dies shortly afterward, Gideon offers Minty for sale.
 Minty, who suffers "spells" since being struck in the head as a girl, has a vision of herself escaping to freedom.
-She decrees these scenes as visions from God and decides to escape.
+She interprets these scenes as visions from God and decides to escape.
 John offers to accompany Minty, but she leaves him behind, fearing he would lose his freedom if caught with her.
 Minty meets with her father who tells her to go to Reverend Green for help with her journey.

 Minty travels all night and is pursued by Gideon and other men on horseback.
 Eventually, Gideon corners her at a bridge over a river, where he appeals to her faith and promises not to sell her.
 Minty jumps anyway, proclaiming her will to "be free or die".

 Minty is presumed drowned but successfully makes it to Wilmington, Delaware and locates the abolitionist Thomas Garrett.
 He takes her to the Pennsylvania border and Minty walks the remaining 25 miles to Philadelphia, where she meets William Still, chairman of the Pennsylvania Anti-Slavery Society.
 William encourages her to take a new free name and she chooses Harriet after her mother and Tubman after her husband.
 Harriet temporarily lodges at Marie Buchanon's, the daughter of a freed slave who was born free and is now a boarding-house proprietor.